sendwithus/confidence/docs/HOW_IT_WORKS.md

 - The Z-Test Method
 - Chi-Square Test and Marascuillo's Procedure

 Both methods are ultimately similar for two variants, but the Z-Test Method tends to require a larger sample size.
-Since the Chi-Square/Marascuillo method controls for overall error rate, we recommend that method is used for more than two variants.
+Since the Chi-Square/Marascuillo method controls for familywise error rate, we recommend that method is used for more than two variants.

 ## The Z-Test Method
+This method evaluates the variants in your A/B test using confidence intervals and p-values.

 Here is our Z-Testing algorithm:
 ```